orfeotoolbox/OTB/Documentation/Cookbook/rst/README.md

 git clone https://github.com/CS-SI/OTB-Documents

 ii).
-Run cmake to configure cookbook build
+Run cmake to configure cookbook build, you wil need to add /path/where/you/installed/otb/lib/python to PYTHONPATH and /path/where/you/installed/otb/lib/applications to ITK_AUTOLOAD_PATH:

 mkdir ~/build-cookbook